 Bothell Crossroads SR 522 Realignment

-At the start of the project, and in collaboration with the City of Bothell, we designated work zones/streets as either night work or day work areas.
-Work in areas that affected traffic was performed at night during off-peak hours to minimize lane closures and construction distractions/impacts during commute hours.
-Work performed near residential areas was performed during the day to minimize impacts to resident’s quality of life.
+At the start of the project—and in collaboration with the City of Bothell—Atkinson designated work zones and streets as either “night work” or “day work” areas.
+Work in areas that affected traffic was performed at night during off-peak hours to minimize lane closures and construction impacts during commuting hours.
+Work performed near residential areas was performed during the day to minimize impacts to residents' quality of life.